-- Defined throughout chapter 3 [Presentation Markup]; the ones that use other
+- Defined throughout chapter 3 [Presentation Markup]; the ones which use other

-terms defined here occur mainly in section 3.2.4 [Operator, Fence, Separator or Accent
+terms defined here occur mainly in section 3.2.4 [Operator, Fence, Separator or Accent] and in

 section 3.6 [Enlivening Expressions].

-- A software system developed by Professor Donald Knuth for
+- A software system written by Donald Knuth for typesetting

 - Presentation token element or a Content token element.
 (See